RcDevRIL/proto_madera_front/README.md

 * Now you need to have the Flutter SDK to use CLI and run the app on device.
 Please refer to [Flutter "get started"] guide.

+*
+If you went through all the steps on [flutter.dev][Flutter "get started"] you should have your favorite editor with plugins installed to connect to your device easily.

 ## Run app on device

-If you went through all the steps on [flutter.dev][Flutter "get started"] you should have your favorite editor with plugins installed to connect to your device easily.
+To enable easy database interactions, we chose [moor_flutter].
+This package use the flutter code generator ([build_runner]) engine to reduce boilerplate for developers.
+So at this point, you should have 1k+ errors on the opened git repository.
+You need to run the proper command to generate missing code:

+* `flutter packages pub run build_runner build`

+Now you can consider building and running the app :upside_down_face:

 To start build/install, execute this command: